 Frequently asked questions (FAQs)

-Am I able to being my child/children with me to appointments at the Centre for Neuromodulation?
+Am I able to bring my child(ren) with me to my appointments at the Centre for Neuromodulation?

 We aim to provide a quiet environment for our patients to undergo assessment and treatment therefore, unfortunately, the Centre for Neuromodulation operates a strict ‘no children’ policy.
-However children are able to wait with an accompanying adult elsewhere on the Berrywood Hospital site.
+However children can wait with an accompanying adult elsewhere on the Berrywood Hospital site.

-Will the Consultant at Centre for Neuromodulation (CfN) make changes to my medication?
+Will the consultant at the Centre for Neuromodulation make changes to my medication?

 The Consultant at the CfN is responsible for the prescribing of TMS treatment only.
 Your responsible clinician in your local area will retain this responsibility for your ongoing care and management.